-The training offered by the Centre provides clinicians, health service managers, policy makers and NGO workers with crucial skills to enable them to plan and evaluate the services that they deliver and manage; lobby effectively for mental health; take on leadership roles in the strengthening of mental health systems; and conduct research in various aspects of public mental health in Africa.
-Mental health is frequently marginalised in decision-making for health service resources, partly because mental health professionals lack the skills and information to plan services, advocate for appropriate resource allocation, and conduct research.
+The training offered by the Centre provides clinicians, health service managers, policy makers and NGO workers with crucial skills to enable them to plan and evaluate the services that they deliver and manage; lobby effectively for mental health; and take on leadership roles in the strengthening of mental health systems.
+Mental health is frequently marginalised in decisionmaking for health service resources, partly because mental health professionals lack the skills and information to plan services and to advocate for appropriate resource allocation.
 The training offered by the Centre would enable them to take on these crucial responsibilities.